The Ultimate Guide To Creating A Digital Design Portfolio

 But the printed ones have to be physically mailed to the potential employer or should be carried out during interviews.

-When you have a digital portfolio, you can keep all your creatives in one place, neatly set, while the printed portfolios may become cumbersome and fragile.
+When you have a digital portfolio, you can keep all your creatives in one place, neatly set, while printed portfolios may become cumbersome and fragile.
 You always have to make the effort of arranging and putting them back after each interview.
 There are even chances of them getting misplaced.

 The whole process of printing them and arranging them in a case would also cost you more.
 Whereas in digital, you can maintain an easy and flexible portfolio with a relatively lower cost or no cost.

 Your portfolio will be with you throughout your life.
 You are supposed to keep updating it now and then till the end of your professional career.
 That becomes a herculean task with the printed ones.
-But your digital portfolios are updated friendly and can be edited as you wish.
+But your digital portfolios are updated and friendly and can be edited as you wish.

-Gone are the days when you have to take printouts of your works, store them carefully in a suitcase, and show it to your prospective employer.
+Gone are the days when you have to take printouts of your work, store them carefully in a suitcase, and show it to your prospective employer.
 With the advent of the internet, creating a design portfolio is just a cakewalk.
 You are only required to select a platform that best suits you and play with your creativity here and there, and design it; however, you like.

-The Importance of digital portfolios:
+The Importance of digital portfolios

-Gets you an online presence:
+Gets you an online presence

 A survey by Glassdoor.com says that many hiring managers are googling their applicants before the interview process, and not surprisingly, the first thing they look for is an online portfolio.
 Though it sounds nerve-wracking, it is reassuring to know that it’s you who would decide what to come on the first page.
 Is it going to be those party images or your professional profile that narrates your story and skills?

 Adorn your Google search with the designs you created, and, most importantly, an online portfolio that portrays your best works.
 It is not uncommon anymore to see creators maximizing their online presence through multiple channels.
-Be it open platforms like Dribbble or Behance or online portfolio building websites like allyou.net.
+Be it open platforms like Dribbble or Behance or online portfolio-building websites like allyou.net.

 Keep your clients informed

-If you’re a freelance graphic designer, an online portfolio is the best way to inform about your services and open the door widely for your potential clients.
+If you’re a freelance graphic designer, an online portfolio is the best way to inform you about your services and open the door widely for your potential clients.
 If you include the contact option, then it becomes easy for people to connect with you.
 Also, including your social media accounts is a great way to connect with others in the community.

 Creates a personal branding